Yoswell/Hackernotes/public/machines/EscapeTwo.md

 ####
 ####
 ## Services that is running in target machine
-### SMB
+### Samba
 So this machine have many ports, many services, so is many information to analyse.
 The Hackthebox give us a credentials simulating a real pentest environment, so we can use this credentials to connect to the target machine.
 The credentials are: `rose:KxEPkKe6R8su`.
-The port *5985* is open, so we can use this port to connect to the target machine using **evil-winrm**, but this is not possible.
-But there are other services: [*SMB*, *LDAP*].
+The port `5985` is open, so we can use this port to connect to the target machine using **evil-winrm**, but this is not possible.
+But there are other services: *(SMB, LDAP)*.
 ####
 Having a valid credentials, we could try to enumerate a shared resources using **netexec**:
 ####